shovitsingh2/shovit1/README.md

 # shovit1
-This is my first git repository
+This is my first git repository. author-Shovit Singh